stoat-dev/stoat-action/docs/docs/intro.md

 Does your build produce any artifacts that you'd like to be able to access from your PR instantly?
 Try out our [static hosting tutorial](tutorials/static-hosting)!

+## Job runtime

+Want to track how your change affects the runtime of your GitHub Action jobs?
+Try out our [job runtime tutorial](tutorials/job-runtime).

 ## Templating

 Want to summarize any data from your builds?
 Try out our [templating tutorial](tutorials/templating)!